 - Remove and rinse dentures after eating to remove food debris.
 Be sure to handle them carefully to avoid damage and warping.

 - Always brush your mouth before putting dentures in place using a soft-bristled toothbrush on your natural teeth, tongue, cheeks, and palate.

-- Make sure to brush your dentures daily if not more.
+- Make sure to brush your dentures daily if not more with a special denture-cleaning brush, like this one from TePe.
 Remove them from your mouth and gently brush your device with a non-abrasive cleanser and a soft toothbrush for dentures.
 Scrub the grooves to remove any remaining adhesive and food debris.

-- Soak your set overnight.
+- Soak your set of dentures overnight in a denture cleaning solution or with denture cleaning tablets.
 The American Dental Association (ADA) recommends keeping your device moist to keep its shape.
 Place them in a mild denture-soaking solution with water overnight and follow the manufacturer's instructions.

 - Make sure to wash your dentures thoroughly with water before putting them back in your mouth as some of the chemicals can cause vomiting, pain, and burns.

 In the video below you can see one dentist's instructions for cleaning dentures: